Hammond organ: Tone cabinet

 The authorized loudspeaker enclosure to use with a console organ was the Hammond Tone Cabinet, which contained an external amplifier and speaker.
 The cabinet carried a balanced mono signal and AC power directly from the organ via a six-pin cable.
 Spinet organs contained their own built-in amplifier and speakers.

 The tone cabinet was originally the only method of adding reverberation to a Hammond organ.
 The first models to be produced were the 20-watt A-20 and 40-watt A-40.
 The A-20 was designed for churches and small-capacity halls, and featured a set of doors in front of the speaker, that could be closed when the organ was not in use.
-The D-20 was introduced in 1937 and only allowed sound from the speakers to escape by a louvred opening on one side and a gap in the top.
+The D-20 was introduced in 1937 and only allowed sound from the speakers to escape by a louvered opening on one side and a gap in the top.
 The most commercially successful set of Tone Cabinets were probably the PR series cabinets introduced in 1959.
 The 40-watt PR40 weighed 126 lb and was 37.5 inch high.
 It has a good response from bass pedals.